Collect Trellix Email Security Cloud (formerly FireEye ETP) logs

 Create Cloud Run function

-Create a Cloud Run function that queries the FireEye ETP Alerts API, handles pagination and rate limiting, and writes results as NDJSON to GCS.
+Create a Cloud Run function that queries the FireEye ETP Alerts API and writes results as NDJSON to GCS.

 Prepare the function code